-I’ve picked up some weird items to sell on Amazon.
+I’ve found some weird book to sell on Amazon.
 This one gets the crown.

 Here it is:

-You’ll probably get put on a list somewhere just for looking this up on Amazon, so I’ll save you by posting a screenshot of the details here:
+You’ll probably get put on a list somewhere just for looking this up, so I’ll save you by posting a screenshot of the details here:

-The comedy continues: You can’t make up an Amazon review like this
+As comedic sidebar, you can’t make up an Amazon review like this:

 “Ah, the book that started it all.
 Gotta love Uncle Fester….
 If I’m not mistaken, the ephedrine recipe didn’t come out until the 3rd edition, and even then the ratio of iodine, red phosphorus, water, and ephedrine was off.”
 (Three stars)

 Recap: Selling for $74 on Amazon .
-Ranked reasonably well.
-But it’s on doing a really illegal thing in your kitchen.
+Has a moderately good Amazon sales rank.
+But, it’s on doing a really illegal thing in your kitchen.

 All of this raises a huge ethical dilemma, which I’ll put out to you: